evanfreeze/evanfreeze.com/src/pages/posts/dipping-a-toe-in-the-water.md

 ---
+layout: ../../layouts/BlogPostLayout.astro
 title: Dipping a Toe in the Water
-subtitle: I'm building an iOS app
+description: I'm building an iOS app
-date: February 28, 2021
+pubDate: February 28, 2021
 ---

 I'm building an iOS app.
 The code is almost ready to ship, but I'm feeling overwhelmed with everything else needed to actually launch it.